Bound by Corruption by BelovedStranger

 His cocky grin revealed the sharp points of his fangs, making her heart skip.
 “No. What you witnessed was raw energy.
 If any were able to perceive us, we would have been little more than an orb of light, flying across the sky.”

 “Like a shooting star,” she said with wonder.
-A journey that should have taken a day of hard travel on foot had been little more than an hour.
+A journey that should have taken at least a day of hard travel on foot had been little more than an hour.

 Curious, she looked over her shoulder before stepping away from him to see where they were.
 Her eyes widened.
 All around her was the burnt remains of a once thriving village.
 At the sight of the bodies left to rot in the streets, Kagome turned away, cringing.
 Her eyes pricked with the threat of tears, but she refused to cry.
 She was through with weeping.
 She had to be strong.
 For Kikyo.